-SentinelTM is the tool all KPMG member firms use for potential conflict identification so that these can be addressed in accordance with legal and professional requirements.
+All KPMG member firms must use Sentinel[TM] for potential conflict identification so that these can be addressed in accordance with legal and professional requirements.

+KPMG in Laos has risk management resources ('Resolvers') who are responsible for reviewing an identified potential conflict and working with the affected member firms to resolve the conflict, the outcome of which must be documented.
 It may be necessary to apply specific procedures to manage the potential for a conflict of interest to arise, or be perceived to arise, so that the confidentiality of all clients' affairs is maintained.
 Such procedures may, for example, include establishing formal dividers between engagement teams serving different clients, and making arrangements to monitor the operation of such dividers.